 Medical abortion process

-You will also be able to drive yourself home after the appointment; however, you are more than welcome to bring a support person with you.
+You will also be able to drive yourself home after the appointment; however, you are more than welcome to bring a support person with you if you wish, though they will not be able to accompany you in the consult room.

 - Photo identification.
 This must be presented.
 However, if you are under 18-years-old and don’t have photo identification you must bring your Birth Certificate instead